IN a few months, Zimbabweans head to the polls to decide on their future.

 Our farmers are voting for our agriculture policy which rewards them for their hard work.
 Our policy does not rob farmers through opaque programmes that benefit the elite.
 You, farmers, are voting for title deeds to your land, and better prices for your crops.

-With just 50% of the authority under the inclusive government-The GNU, we proved that we can change your lives for the better.
+With just 50% of the authority under the inclusive government — the government national unity (GNU), we proved that we can change your lives for the better.
 Imagine what we can do when you give us 100% of that mandate.

 We will restore our dignity as a nation.

 Zimbabwe will be a great country.
 We will restore our pride.
 We will make Zimbabwe a normal 21st century modern country.
 We will be an attractive business and investment destination under your leadership.
 New factories.
 New industries!
 New jobs!

 The sun will rise and shine in Zimbabwe.
 Change is in the air.
 Hope is coming back again.
 The citizens are ready to take back their country.